Liver-Eating Johnson

 John "Liver-Eating" Johnson, born John Jeremiah Garrison Johnston (July 1, 1824 – January 21, 1900), was a mountain man of the American Old West.
+He gained notoriety for a conflict he had with the Crow people.
+After a group of Crow hunters killed his Native American wife, he started a decades-long vendetta of killing Crow individuals and eating their livers.

 Biography

 Johnson is said to have been born with the last name Garrison, in the area of the Hickory Tavern near Pattenburg, New Jersey.
 During the Mexican–American War he served aboard a fighting ship.
 After striking an officer, he deserted, changed his name to Johnson, and travelled West to try his hand at gold digging in Alder Gulch, Montana Territory.
 He also became a "woodhawk", supplying cord wood to steamboats.

-Rumours and legends about Johnson are common.
+Rumors and legends about Johnson are common.
 Chief among them is that in 1847, his wife, a member of the Flathead American Indian tribe, was killed by a young Crow man and his fellow hunters, which prompted Johnson to embark on a vendetta against the tribe.
 According to historian Andrew Mehane Southerland, "He supposedly killed and scalped more than 300 Crow Indians and then devoured their livers" to avenge the death of his wife, and "as his reputation and collection of scalps grew, Johnson became an object of fear".

 Accounts say that he would cut out and eat the liver of each Crow killed.
 This led to his being known as "Liver-Eating Johnson".
 One tale ascribed to Johnson (while other sources ascribe it to Boone Helm) is that while on a foray of over 500 mi in the winter to sell whiskey to his Flathead kin, he was ambushed by a group of Blackfoot warriors.

-The Blackfoot planned to sell him to the Crow, his mortal enemies.
+The Blackfoot planned to sell Johnson to the Crow, his mortal enemies.
 He was stripped to the waist, tied with leather thongs and put in a teepee with one guard.
 Johnson managed to break through the straps.
 He then knocked out the guard with a kick, took his knife and scalped him.
 He escaped into the woods and fled to the cabin of Del Gue, his trapping partner, a journey of about 200 mi.

 Eventually, Johnson made peace with the Crow, who became "his brothers", and his personal vendetta against them finally ended after 25 years and scores of slain Crow warriors.
 However, the West was still very violent and territorial, particularly during the Plains Indian Wars of the mid-19th century.
 Many more Indians of different tribes, especially but not limited to the Sioux and the Blackfoot, would know the wrath of "Dapiek Absaroka" Crow killer and his fellow mountain men.